LearnersGuild/interview-challenge-apprenticeship-a/README.md

 - [ ] __30:__ Sending a DELETE request to `/restaurants/<RESTAURANT ID>/rants/<RANT ID>` deletes the rant

 Users can:
-- [ ] __30:__ Delete a rant by clicking on the `trash` icon for the corressponding rant.
+- [ ] __30:__ Delete a rant by clicking on the `trash` icon for the corresponding rant.

 ## Redirect user back to previous page

 Going to a new rant page(`/restaurants/<RESTAURANT ID>/rants/new`) without having signed in, redirects a user back to the `/sign-in` page.
 On successful sign in, the user is redirected to the restaurants page (`/restaurants`).
-Instead of the default behavior of redirecting to the restaurants page, the user should go back to the new rant page (since that was the original page the user wanted to visit)
+Instead of the default behavior of redirecting to the restaurants page, the user should go back to the new rant page (since that was the original page the user wanted to visit).
+Don't worry about any displaying any error messages on the front end.

 Users can:
 - [ ] __50:__ Successfully go back to the original URL on sign up